fl101/awardfares-blog/_posts/2023-12-02-winter-getaways-2023.md

 ### 9. Queenstown, New Zealand

 Queenstown, New Zealand, is a winter hotspot, offering some of the Southern Hemisphere's best skiing and snowboarding against a backdrop of incredible mountain scenery.
-This lively town has been active for decades and known for its adventure sports, buzzing nightlife, and nearby wineries, making it a great all-around winter destination.
+This lively town has been active for decades and is known for its adventure sports, buzzing nightlife, and nearby wineries, making it a great all-around winter destination.

 <img src="../assets/img/winter-getaways-2023/queenstown.webp" alt="Queenstown, New Zealand as a Winter Getaway With Miles Or Points." class="noborder"/>